agile-ventures/TaaS/README.md

-# TaaS
+# TaaS (Tezos as a Service)
-Tezos as a Service
+TaaS provides real-time updates to various applications from the Tezos Blockchain by leveraging SignalR.

-Solution includes several projects described bellow
+Solution consists of several projects described bellow

  - [AgileVentures.TezPusher.Function](https://github.com/agile-ventures/TaaS/tree/master/AgileVentures.TezPusher.Function "AgileVentures.TezPusher.Function")
 Azure Function getting the updates from Pusher and sending the updates to SignalR hub.